 The French Boeing C-135FRs have been in service since 1964

-Plans are already in place to introduce the A330-MRTT as a replacement
+Plans are already in motion to introduce the A330-MRTT as a replacement

 3-Point AAR The A330-MRTT ordered under the MMF agreement are what's known as 3-point tankers, meaning that they have three methods of refuelling receiver aircraft based upon their specific requirements.
 First up is the Airbus Defence & Space Aerial Refuelling Boom System (ARBS), used for receptacle-equipped aircraft such as the F-16 Fighting Falcon, F-35A Lightning II.
 Its fast fuel-flow rate (up to a maximum of 3600 kg/min – 1200 US gal/min) makes the ARBS the most capable new generation boom system available.
 The second method available to the A330 are the two wing mounted Cobham 905E refuelling pods that use the hose and drogue refuelling method.
 These enable the A330-MRTT to refuel any NATO or allied probe-equipped receivers such as the Eurofighter Typhoon, the Tornado, or the FA-18 Hornet.
 Due to the restrictions associated with this method of refuelling, the fuel offload rate is 1300 kg/min – 420 US gal/min.
 The third method available is via the Cobham 805E Fuselage Refuelling Unit (FRU), a removable hose and drogue unit that allows refuelling receivers with a different fuel type.
 This option allows for one fuel type to be transferred from wing-mounted pods, whilst an alternative fuel type is dispensed from the FRU for large probe-equipped aircraft such as the A400M or C295 with a higher fuel offload rate of 1800 kg/min – 600 US gal/min.